Crane 41.

 It was consistently implemented in the manor style, extremely popular at that time on the outskirts of Warsaw (in Mokotów and Żoliborz, among others).
 It was the main part of the building complex.
 The others - unpreserved - stretched out to the rear, along the property boundaries, including the adjacent plot no. 77.

 The ambitious undertaking of the association - the construction of workers' housing estates in Radomska Wytwórnia Broni and the Naval Port in Oksywie - fell apart.
 Due to financial difficulties, the company was forced to withdraw from orders.
 The house on Grójecka street also went under the hammer.
-In 1924 year, for the return of shares, it was taken over by engineers - shareholders, creating the Lubiński and Jaskulski Construction Office.
+W 1924 year, for the return of shares, it was taken over by engineers - shareholders, creating the Lubiński and Jaskulski Construction Office.

 PERFUMERY L.T.
 PIVERS

 In the second half of the twenties, even before the Great Depression, Poland was opening up more and more to Western news, influence and foreign investors.
 Warsaw - as the Paris of the East - attracted the French cosmetics industry.
 Famous Parisian companies, such as Ravis, Bourjois, Brocade, Vest, Ronel or Cedib opened their branches here.
-In 1928 In the year, the Warsaw branch was also founded by the Parisian perfumery L.T.Piver.
+W 1928 In the year, the Warsaw branch was also founded by the Parisian perfumery L.T.Piver.

 Expanded headquarters at Grójecka street - with extensive storage facilities and reserve area, reaching up to the later ul.
 Free University, met the company's requirements.